openhab/openhab-addons/addons/binding/org.openhab.binding.hue/README.md

 | Temperature Sensor          | 0x0302           | 0302       |
 | Non-Colour Controller       | 0x0820           | 0820       |
 | Non-Colour Scene Controller | 0x0830           | 0830       |

+The Hue Dimmer Switch has 4 buttons and registers as a Non-Colour Controller switch, while the Hue Tap (also 4 buttons) registers as a Non-Colour Scene Controller in accordance with the ZLL standard.

 The type of a specific device can be found in the configuration section for things in the PaperUI.
 It is part of the unique thing id which could look like: